jatin69/srijan-2019/articles/showing-my-world.md

 If you were a pokemon fan, you definitely remember the pokemon detection device used by Pikachu's trainer Ashley.
 He used to click a picture and the device would instantaneously recognize a Pikachu and its layout details.
 That very device is the best example of machine learning.

 How do you recognize a person?
 By remembering their features.
 Names, complexion, color of eyes, height etc.The next time you see them, you are able to recognize them immediately from this past knowledge.
 Machine Learning is the same concept.
 This time however, the machines are trying to remember and recognize things.
-Exactly what our pokemon detection device folowed.
+Exactly what our pokemon detection device folows.
 The Machine remembers the yellow color, two ears, black stripes, big oval black eyes and the red dots on the cheek, promptly recognizing a pikachu when it sees one.
 Not only a pikachu, it can remember and recognize all kinds of pokemon by learning on their features.

 ### 2. Blockchain Technology :